Chauncey Wright Griggs: Political career

-Chauncey first held political office when he was elected Carver district representative in 1864.
+Chauncey first held political office when he was elected as a district representative of Carver County, Minnesota to the Minnesota House of Representatives in 1865.
+Chauncey served in this position from 1866 to 1867.
 From 1876 to 1881, he was an alderman from the 4th ward of St. Paul, Minnesota.
 He served as a Democrat on the Minnesota Senate from 1866 to 1870 and 1881-1887 and was appointed to the St. Paul, Minnesota water board in 1882.

 Personal life

 On April 9, 1859, he married Martha Gallup in Ledyard, Connecticut.
 Chauncey and Martha had 6 children together, 4 sons and 2 daughters, all of whom were born in Minnesota: Chauncey, Herbert, Heartie, Everett, Theodore and Anna.

 Later life and death

 Chauncey and his family moved from St. Paul, Minnesota to Tacoma, Washington in 1888.
 He and several other wealthy lumbermen purchased land from the Northern Pacific Railroad Company in 1887 to form the St. Paul and Tacoma Lumber Company, of which Chauncey was chosen to be president.
 Chauncey died on October 29, 1910, in Tacoma of paralysis at the age of 78 and is buried in Tacoma Cemetery.